rokwire/rokwire-docs/writingstyleguide.md

 **Illinois**
-: The _Illinois_ app is a mobile application that incorporates a set of information services focused on life at University of Illinois.
+: The _Illinois_ app is a mobile application that incorporates a set of information services focused on life at the University of Illinois.
 The app includes features about campus events, Illini sports and a number of resources for students including dining information and laundry services.